-Available on Amazon for $249.99 when it first launched in 2013, the cost of the Honeywell HPA300 has fluctuated over the years, dropping as low as $146 (once, in 2017).
-Despite these fluctuations, though, the HPA300 has generally held its value: it's still usually sold online around the $245 mark.
+Available on Amazon for $249.99 when it first launched, the cost of the Honeywell HPA300 has fluctuated over the years, dropping as low as $146 (in 2017).
+Despite these fluctuations, the HPA300 has generally held its value: it's still usually sold online for around the $245 mark.

 Next, the air passes through a True HEPA filter, which aims to captures up to 99.97 per cent of particles as small as 0.3 microns, like pet dander, mold, viruses, bacteria and pollen.
 Clean air is then pushed out.
 The Honeywell HPA300 air purifier can filter the air in a room up to five times an hour, which is pretty impressive, especially considering its large reach.